 Ever wondered what it would be like to play a twin-stick shooter where your firepower, enemy spawn patterns and more, all were based on the beats, vocals, etc. from whatever is in your playlist?
 Because that’s exactly what you get with Beat Hazard Ultra, and the Android port has finally been released!

-Like most of its kind, this one also focuses big time on high score chasing, with a few key additions to help keep things fresh, including ‘perks’ that modify various aspects of the gameplay.
-These include several different powerups, two unlockable difficulty levels (‘insane’ and ‘suicidal’ – believe me, they live up to their names), a higher multiplier increase for staying alive and even extra perk slots, for those who are having a hard time choosing which to use for each run.
+Like most of its kind, this one also focuses big time on high-score chasing, with a few key additions to help keep things fresh, including ‘perks’ that modify various aspects of the gameplay.
+These include several different powerups, two unlockable difficulty levels (‘insane’ and ‘suicidal’ – believe me, they live up to their names), a higher multiplier increase for staying alive and even extra perk slots, for those who are have a hard time choosing which to use for each run.